parkerreno/ghoulie/routine/walks.md

 - Harness is not required but recommended for beginners as it's easy to control him if he pulls.
 - He's generally good with other dogs, though not always interested.
 - If he stops, pause for a bit and try moving again.
 Usually waiting will get him unstuck, though he occasionally needs a sustained pull to jumpstart him.
+- If his leash gets tangled in his legs, he will stop until you fix it.